nemtrif/utfcpp/README.md

 assert (bvalid == false);
 ```

 `is_valid` is a shorthand for `find_invalid(start, end) == end;`.
-You may want to use it to make sure that a byte seqence is a valid UTF-8 string without the need to know where it fails if it is not valid.
+You may want to use it to make sure that a byte sequence is a valid UTF-8 string without the need to know where it fails if it is not valid.

 #### utf8::replace_invalid